pingidentity/JAMFScripts/README.md

 Corp IT
 ===========

-This Git contains Scripts Ping Identity Uses internally, aswell as presentations done by the IT group.
+This Git has been moved [Here](https://github.com/pingidentity/CorpIT/tree/Main/JAMF%20Scripts)